01. Liability Overview

 Mesothelioma victims and their loved ones may receive compensation in different ways.
 It is not always necessary to establish liability to receive compensation.
 However, filing a lawsuit to establish liability may result in higher compensation amounts than other claims.

-An asbestos lawyer will help victims and their loved ones determine which types of compensation they may be eligible for.
+An asbestos lawyer can help victims and their loved ones determine which types of compensation they may be eligible for.

 Asbestos Lawsuit Verdict